US STOCKS-Wall St rises ahead of key economic data this week; AMC soars | Business

 The benchmark S&P 500 has recovered most of its losses following a more than 4% pullback in mid-May on fears over rising prices and a subsequent tightening of policy from the Federal Reserve.
 The index is now just about 1% from its peak.
 The blue-chip Dow and the tech-heavy Nasdaq are about 1.5% and 3.0% from their respective all-time highs.

-AMC Entertainment Holdings Inc surged 24.8% as individual traders on social media forums were unfazed by a hedge fund flipping its stake in AMC, calling it overvalued.
+AMC Entertainment Holdings Inc surged 50.4% as individual traders on social media forums were unfazed by a hedge fund flipping its stake in AMC, calling it overvalued.
+Its market value jumped to $21 billion, overtaking $18 billion of GameStop, which was at the heart of a retail trading frenzy earlier this year.
 Later in the day, investors will turn to the Fed's "Beige Book" report, a summary of the state of business across the central bank's 12 regional districts.

-Advancing issues outnumbered decliners by a 1.05-to-1 ratio on the NYSE.
-Declining issues outnumbered advancers for a 1.10-to-1 ratio on the Nasdaq.
-The S&P index recorded 40 new 52-week highs and no new lows, while the Nasdaq recorded 78 new highs and 10 new lows.
+Advancing issues outnumbered decliners by a 1.34-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers for a 1.03-to-1 ratio on the Nasdaq.
+The S&P index recorded 47 new 52-week highs and no new low, while the Nasdaq recorded 104 new highs and 16 new lows.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)